Medically reviewed by Dr. Abirami

 Yoga Nidra also activates the parasympathetic nervous system ( your body's rest and digest mode) by slowing your heart rate and calming your mind.
 Thus, it creates a perfect environment for falling asleep naturally.
 So, no more tossing and turning in bed!

+How do you feel now?
+Are you peaceful?
 You can also use guided podcasts to help you fall asleep more easily.

 It is natural, especially for beginners, to feel restless, struggle with focus, or fall asleep quickly.
 Understand that all these are usual challenges and can be addressed with practice.

-Take a deep breath and focus on relaxing your body.
+If you feel restless, take a deep breath and focus on relaxing your body.
 Continue the practice until you calm down, then proceed to the next step.

 Now that you are ready, enjoy the benefits of a calming mental detox!